-The Rules page offers several ways to gain insight into the status of your detection rules:
+Several tools can help you gain insight into the performance of your detection rules:

 - Rule Monitoring tab — The current state of all detection rules and their most recent executions.
 Go to the Rule Monitoring tab to get an overview of which rules are running, how long they’re taking, and if they’re having any trouble.

-- Rule execution logs — Historical data for a single detection rule’s executions over time.
-Consult the rule execution logs to understand how a particular rule is running and whether it’s creating the alerts you expect.
+- Execution results — Historical data for a single detection rule’s executions over time.
+Consult the execution results to understand how a particular rule is running and whether it’s creating the alerts you expect.

 Refer to the Troubleshoot missing alerts section below for strategies on adjusting rules if they aren’t creating the expected alerts.

 Rule Monitoring tabedit

-To view a summary of all rule executions, including the most recent failures and execution times, select the Rule Monitoring tab on the Rules page (Detect → Rules → Rule Monitoring).
+To view a summary of all rule executions, including the most recent failures and execution times, select the Rule Monitoring tab on the Rules page (Rules → Detection rules (SIEM) → Rule Monitoring).

 Each detection rule execution is logged, including its success or failure, any warning or error messages, and how long it took to search for data, create alerts, and complete.
 This can help you troubleshoot a particular rule if it isn’t behaving as expected (for example, if it isn’t creating alerts or takes a long time to run).

-To access a rule’s execution log, go to Detect → Rules, click the rule’s name to open its details, then scroll down and select the Execution results tab.
+To access a rule’s execution log, go to Rules → Detection rules (SIEM), click the rule’s name to open its details, then scroll down and select the Execution results tab.
 You can expand a long warning or error message by clicking the arrow at the end of a row.

 You can hover over each column heading to display a tooltip about that column’s data.
 Click a column heading to sort the table by that column.